elastic/rally/docs/adding_tracks.rst

 In the implementation of custom parameter sources you can access the Python standard API.
 Using any additional libraries is not supported.

+You can also implement your parameter sources and runners in multiple Python files but the main entry point is always ``track.py``.
+The root package name of your plugin is the name of your track.

 Custom runners
 ^^^^^^^^^^^^^^